 Most lectures will be presented by Dr. Klein, although occasionally a guest lecturer may lead the class.
 The lecture notes and associated readings will be placed on D2L before the class.
 Lectures will be interactive, including participation in the form of questions and class discussion.

 Grading Scale & Policies

-The 414 (Undergraduate Level) offering of the course will have the following weights:
+The overall grade associated with this course will have the following weights: